iotaledger/serialization.ixi/readme.md

 Address field of the head transaction of a ClassFragment is reserved to store the MetaclassHash.
 Extradata-digest and address fields of a ClassFragment store the classHash of referenced fragments.
-A reference to another dataFragment of the same class is denoted by the NULL_HASH.
-This allow the creation of "chain" of DataFragment
+A reference to an arbitrary transaction is denoted by the NULL_HASH.
+This allow the creation of "chain" of DataFragment, but also referencing non DataFragment.

 ### DataFragment